vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/10_passing_functions.md

 ### Benchmark - generated assembly

 I created a [small Python script](TODO) that compiles a small code snippet in multiple ways and counts the lines of generated x86-64 assembly *(after stripping aòò the cruft)*.
-This is not an extremely accurate benchmark that resembles the real world, but **should give you an idea** of how easy/hard it is for a compiler to optimize the techniques described above.
+This is not an extremely accurate benchmark that resembles the real world, but **should give you an idea of how easy/hard it is for a compiler to optimize the techniques described above**.

 #### Stateless callable objects